Table of Contents

 Consider testing accommodations listed in a student’s accommodation letter, such as extended time/duration, space needs, etc. If you have questions about providing specific testing accommodations, please connect with your student and the access consultant who signed the letter.

-Reserve a Testing Space:
+Reserve a Testing Space

 When making arrangements for a testing space, it is important to reserve a private or semi-private space as specified in a student’s accommodations letter.